« Previous Page

 with pictures and instructions.
 The pendulum swing is a good exercise to start with.

-exercises only after you have your doctor's approval.
+exercises only after your doctor says it's okay.
 Usually

-these exercises are started gradually as soon as you can do the stretching
+these exercises are started slowly, as soon as you can do the stretching without pain.
+But most people wait 6 to 8 weeks after surgery to do these exercises and others like them.

 For any strengthening exercises where your arms start

-at or stretch from your sides, the motion should be on a diagonal about 30
+at or stretch from your sides, the motion should be on a diagonal.
+That means the motion should be about 30

-degrees to the front of where your arms would make a T when raised 90
+degrees to the front of where your arms would be if you raised them straight out to the side.

 with pictures and instructions.